What does perfection look like to you?

 I am a perfectionist.
 I’ve scrapped more than a few craft projects and started over because I made a mistake.
 I have anxiety of whether completed projects are “good enough,” though sometimes I’m a lazy perfectionist and I’ll just let go whatever is worrying me so I can fret over something new.
 But I still want to be perfect.

 My house knows two states of cleanliness – absolutely spotless and utter disaster.
 If the sofa cushions are out of place or a stray crayon isn’t put away, I call it chaos.
 (Just ask my husband, who will also be happy to tell you that I rarely get my house to actually be spotless.
 We don’t share a definition of disastrous, though, and his tolerance for clutter is higher than mine as long as the floors are clean, the trash is emptied, and the dishes done).
 I’m a perfectionist, but I live in a world with 24 hour days and I’ve got a toddler and a preschooler.
-And I just started a business.
 Striving for perfection is like trying to find the end of a rainbow.